yugabyte/yugabyte-db/docs/content/api/ql/datatypes/index.md

 ---
 title: Query Language DataTypes
-summary: YQL datatypes that are used in SQL and/or CQL.
+summary: Datatypes that are used in SQL and/or CQL.
 toc: true
 ---
 <style>